 Imagine opening your spice cabinet, ready to cook up a chicken curry, to find that nothing in the cabinet is labeled.
 Every spice and herb is in the same colored jar, with no ingredient label or expiration date.

-Barring a noteworthy sense of smell, this project would not be very easy or enjoyable.
+Unless you have a noteworthy sense of smell, this project would not be very easy or enjoyable.

-This is what it's like to step into a new role only to realize that over the years, your new team's processes and database have not been properly documented.
+This is what it's like to step into a new role only to realize that your new team's processes and database have not been properly documented.
 This is common among growing companies, because as your database grows and your systems evolve, it's easy to end up with a lot of clutter, data integrity issues, and confusion.

 One incredibly valuable resource HubSpot had during one of its growth spurts, she says, was the documentation built by our engineers that detailed in simple language how the logic and code worked.
 Aim for this level of documentation to be comprehensive across all applications, and easily accessible for everyone on your team.

-5. Point solutions serve a purpose.
+5. Choose point solutions that serve a single purpose.

-Sometimes, you just need to a piece of software to do a specific thing really, really well.
+A point solution is a product or service that addresses one very specific need in a marketing organization.
+Sometimes, you just need a piece of software to do a specific thing really, really well.
 There's no shame in it.